phpmetrics/PhpMetrics/README.md

 Method 1:

     CC = E - N + 2P
-    P = number of disconnected parts of the flow graph (e.g. a calling program and a subroutine) E = number of edges (transfers of control)
+    P: number of disconnected parts of the flow graph (e.g. a calling program and a subroutine)
+    E: number of edges (transfers of control)
-    N = number of nodes (sequential group of statements containing only one transfer of control)
+    N: number of nodes (sequential group of statements containing only one transfer of control)

 method 2:

     CC = number of decisions points in code

-## Maintainability Index Comment weight

-Comment weight represents the impact of documentation in code.

-    perCM = commentLoc / loc
-    MIcw = 50 * sin(sqrt(2.4 * perCM))

 ## Coupling and instability